If you’re thinking about picking up a pair of Jim Green boots, there’s one thing you need to get right first: sizing.

 How Do They Compare to Other Boots?

-A size 9 in Jim Green feels like a:
+In my experience, a size 9 in Jim Green Razorbacks feels about like:

-So, if you’re used to sizing down in some of those brands, don’t do that here.
-Stick to your Brannock size.
+So if you’re used to sizing down in those brands, don’t do it here.
+Stick with your Brannock size and you’ll be set.

 Jim Green Shoellie Sizing

-If your arches are on the low side (or basically non-existent), you might find yourself lacing these up tighter than usual just to take up space.
+If your arches are low or basically non-existent, you might find yourself cranking the laces tighter than normal just to take up the slack.

-So, if you’ve got flat, wide feet, you’ll probably still get on fine with these, but expect a bit of fiddling with the laces and possibly some insole tweaking to dial things in.
+So, if you’ve got flat, wide feet, you’ll probably get along just fine with the Shoellie.
+Just be ready to play with the lacing and maybe drop in an insole to really dial things in.

 Jim Green Stockman Sizing

-Again, Jim Green uses UK sizing, which runs one full size down from US sizing.
-So if you’re a true US 8.5, you’ll want to grab a UK 7.5.
+Like all Jim Greens, the Stockman uses UK sizing, which runs one full size down from US sizing.
+So if you’re a true US 8.5, you’re looking at a UK 7.5.

-Now, here’s the part that trips people up.
-In a lot of US boots, you’d size down from your Brannock.
 So if you’re an 8.5, you might wear a US 8.
-But with the Stockman, that doesn’t apply.
-These run true to size based on your Brannock.
-So, again, US 8.5 = UK 7.5.
+But with the Stockman, that rule doesn’t apply.
+These run true to your Brannock size, which means a US 8.5 equals UK 7.5, plain and simple.

 What About the Fit?

-It’s also built on Jim Green’s ASHM last, which runs a little narrow.
-So if you’ve got wide feet, you might notice it feeling a bit snug in the forefoot, especially before it breaks in.
+The Stockman is built on Jim Green’s ASHM last, which runs a bit narrow.
+If you’ve got wide feet, expect a snug feel in the forefoot until the leather loosens up.

 Jim Green Baobab, Moc Toes, and 719 Sizing